OfirOvadia96/Programing-and-Building-languages/README.md

 ### About the course:

-* Getting to know DrRacket
+* Getting to know DrRacket :rocket:
 * Building grammar and a new language
 * Using the PL language